Lu Yongtao: 2024

 On 21 February 2024, Lu was sent on loan to Chinese Super League club Nantong Zhiyun.
 He chose to wear the number 38 shirt.
 On 19 June, Lu scored his first goal for the club in a 3–1 away win over Ganzhou Ruishi in the 2024 Chinese FA Cup.
 On 25 June, he scored his first Chinese Super League goal in a 1–1 home draw with Tianjin Jinmen Tiger.
 For his performances in the month of July, Lu received Nantong Zhiyun's player of the month award.
 On 28 September, Lu completed a 3–2 home comeback win against Zhejiang with a goal in the 59th minute.

 2025

-Lu returned from loan after three successive seasons, and was given the number 18 shirt.
+Lu returned from loan to Shandong Taishan after three successive seasons, and was given the number 18 shirt.
 On 21 May 2025, Lu scored the fourth goal in a 5–0 away win over Qingdao Red Lions in the 2025 Chinese FA Cup as a substitute.
-On 18 July, Lu joined Chinese Super League club Henan on loan.
+On 18 July, Lu joined Chinese Super League club Henan FC on loan.
+He made his debut for Henan in the Chinese FA Cup quarter-final triumph against Shanghai Shenhua on 23 July, playing in extra-time and scoring a penalty in the penalty shoot-out.
+He scored his first and only two goals for Henan in the 5–2 victory over Wuhan Three Towns on 19 September.

+2026

+On 19 January 2026, Lu signed for defending Chinese Super League champions Shanghai Port.